Mink industry in Denmark

 The mink industry in Denmark produced 40 percent of the world's pelts.
 Denmark used to be the largest producer of mink skins in the world.
 Ranked third in Denmark's agricultural export items of animal origin, fur and mink skins have a yearly export value of about €500 million.
 Kopenhagen Fur, located in Copenhagen, is the world's largest fur auction house; annually, it sells approximately 14 million Danish mink skins produced by 2,000 Danish fur farmers, and 7 million mink skins produced in other countries.
 Mink produced in Denmark was considered to be the finest in the world and is ranked by grade, with the best being Saga Royal, followed by Saga, Quality 1, and Quality 2.

-In November 2020, a mutated strain of COVID-19 known as "cluster 5" was detected among minks, leading the Danish Government to order the culling of 17 million minks in order to prevent a resurgence in COVID-19 cases, thus ending the mink industry in Denmark.
+In November 2020, a mutated strain of COVID-19 known as "cluster 5" was detected among minks, leading the Danish Government to order the culling of 17 million minks in order to prevent a resurgence in COVID-19 cases, thus temporarily ending the mink industry in Denmark.
+Mink fur farming was made legal again in 2023.